multi-os-engine/art/tools/ahat/README.txt

    time.
  * That we don't show the 'extra' column in the DominatedList if we are showing all the instances.
+ * That InstanceUtils.asString properly takes into account "offset" and "count" fields, if they are present.

 Reported Issues:
  * Request to be able to sort tables by size.